-During the second quarter of 2023, we securitized a pool of \$388 million of vacation ownership notes receivable.
-In connection with the securitization, \$380 million in vacation ownership loan backed notes were issued by MVW 2023-1 LLC (the "2023-1 LLC") in a private placement.
-Four classes of vacation ownership loan backed notes were issued by the 2023-1 LLC: \$237 million of Class A Notes, \$65 million of Class B Notes, \$48 million of Class C Notes, and \$30 million of Class D Notes.
-The Class A Notes have an interest rate of 4.93%, the Class B Notes have an interest rate of 5.42%, the Class C Notes have an interest rate of 6.54%, and the Class D Notes have an interest rate of 8.83%.
-Investors purchased \$369 million of the vacation ownership loan backed notes issued by the 2023-1 LLC, composed of the Class A Notes, the Class B Notes, the Class C Notes, and a portion of the Class D Notes, of which we retained \$11 million.
-Proceeds from the transaction, net of fees and a reserve, were used to repay the outstanding obligations on our warehouse credit facility (as defined below) and for other general corporate purposes.
-The Class D notes that we retained were subsequently sold at par during the second quarter of 2023.
+During the second quarter of 2022, we completed the securitization of a pool of \$383 million of vacation ownership notes receivable.
+In connection with the securitization, investors purchased \$375 million in vacation ownership loan backed notes issued by MVW 2022-1 LLC (the "2022-1 LLC") in a private placement.
+The 2022-1 LLC issued four classes of vacation ownership loan backed notes: \$220 million of Class A Notes, \$77 million of Class B Notes, \$48 million of Class C Notes, and \$30 million of Class D Notes.
+The Class A Notes have an interest rate of 4.15%, the Class B Notes have an interest rate of 4.40%, the Class C Notes have an interest rate of 5.23%, and the Class D Notes have an interest rate of 7.35%, for an overall weighted average interest rate of 4.59%.
+Of the \$375 million in proceeds from the transaction, approximately \$98 million was used to repay all outstanding amounts previously drawn under our Warehouse Credit Facility (as defined below), approximately \$7 million was used to pay transaction expenses and fund required reserves, and the remaining \$176 million will be used for general corporate purposes.
+In connection with this securitization, we redeemed the remaining vacation ownership loan backed notes issued in a prior securitization transaction for approximately \$38 million.
+The majority of the loans acquired through the redemption were purchased by the 2022-1 LLC.

-During the fourth quarter of 2023, we securitized a pool of \$459 million of vacation ownership notes receivable.
-In connection with the securitization, \$450 million in vacation ownership loan backed notes were issued by MVW 2023-2 LLC (the "2023-2 LLC") in a private placement.
-Four classes of vacation ownership loan backed notes were issued by the 2023-2 LLC: \$303 million of Class A Notes, \$72 million of Class B Notes, \$46 million of Class C Notes, and \$29 million of Class D Notes.
-The Class A Notes have an interest rate of 6.18%, the Class B Notes have an interest rate of 6.33%, the Class C Notes have an interest rate of 7.06%, and the Class D Notes have an interest rate of 9.33%, for an overall weighted average interest rate of 6.49%.
-Proceeds from the transaction, net of fees and a reserve, were used to repay the outstanding obligations on our warehouse credit facility (as defined below) and for other general corporate purposes.
+During the fourth quarter of 2022, we completed the securitization of a pool of \$286 million of vacation ownership notes receivable.
+In connection with the securitization, \$280 million in vacation ownership loan backed notes were issued by MVW 2022-2 LLC (the "2022-2 LLC") in a private placement.
+Four classes of vacation ownership loan backed notes were issued by the 2022-2 LLC: \$181 million of Class A Notes, \$45 million of Class B Notes, \$32 million of Class C Notes, and \$22 million of Class D Notes.
+The Class A Notes have an interest rate of 6.11%, the Class B Notes have an interest rate of 6.55%, the Class C Notes have an interest rate of 7.62%, and the Class D Notes have an interest rate of 9.00%, for an overall weighted average interest rate of 6.58%.
+The weighted average interest rate of the first three classes of notes sold to third parties was 6.37%.
+Investors purchased \$258 million of the vacation ownership loan backed notes issued by the 2022-2 LLC on November 3, 2022, comprised of the Class A Notes, the Class B Notes, and the Class C Notes, and we retained the \$22 million of Class D Notes.
+Of the \$259 million in proceeds from the transaction, approximately \$129 million was used to repay all outstanding amounts previously drawn under our Warehouse Credit Facility (as defined below), approximately \$6 million was used to pay transaction expenses and fund required reserves, and the remaining \$124 million will be used for general corporate purposes.
+In connection with this securitization, we redeemed the remaining vacation ownership loan backed notes issued in a prior securitization transaction for approximately \$22 million.
+The majority of the loans acquired through the redemption were purchased by the 2022-2 LLC.